csquared/devcenter/README.md

 ## usage

 ### compile
-compile an article from a top file and imported subfiles
+compile an article to STDOUT from a top file and imported subfiles

     $ devcenter compile article.txt

 ### push
-send an article to the devcenter
+compile an article and send and it to the devcenter

     $ devcenter push article.txt --article.title='My Title' --user=user@heroku.com --password=PASSWORD

     $ DEVCENTER_URL=http://localhost:3000 devcenter push article.txt --user=user@heroku.com --password=PASSWORD

+use the open flag to open the article in your browser

+    $ devcenter push article.txt --open --user=user@heroku.com --password=PASSWORD

 ### pull
-get an article from the devcenter
+write an article to STDOUT from the devcenter

     $ devcenter pull article.txt --article.title='My Title' --user=user@heroku.com --password=PASSWORD

+### article.yml
-push and pull will write the article metadata to *article.yml* and use that info for subsequent requests
+push and pull will also write the article metadata to *article.yml* and use that info for subsequent requests

 command line arguments --article.attribute will override and replace what is in article.yml